Nearly everyone has been involved in a long distance relationship at some point in their life.

 - You've met in a chat room or an online personal site, and realized in the end that you were several states away from each other.

-- You recently graduated college and have moved back to your home town, while your boyfriend or girlfriend has stayed in the college town.
+- You recently graduated college and have moved back to your hometown, while your boyfriend or girlfriend has stayed in the college town.

 - At work you've been promoted and sent to a new city for an important program, and will be in that location for several months.

-Those kind of relationships have both advantages and disadvantages.
+That kind of relationships have both advantages and disadvantages.

-For some, the distance is a good way to slowly open up to the relationship without the incessant presence of the partner.
+For some, the distance is a good way to slowly open up to the relationship without the constant presence of the partner.